Kate Miley, Houston Jennings receive OCA All-State tennis recognition

 The All-State golf matches (boys and girls) are set for 8:30 a.m.
 Monday, July 26, at Cherokee Hills Golf Club in Catoosa.
 The All-State tennis matches are set for 5:30 p.m.
 Tuesday, July 27 at the University of Tulsa's Michael D. Case Center.

-The matches in both sports are part of the OCA convention, which returns to Tulsa after last year's games and convention were canceled because of the coronavirus.
+The matches in both sports are part of the OCA convention, which returns to Tulsa after last year's games and convention were canceled because of the coronavirus pandemic.

 Fort Gibson's Michael Shelton and Nowata's Gary Hollingshead were chosen to coach the East golf and tennis teams, respectively.